stratacommons/stratacommons.github.io/index.md

 # StrataCommons Documentation
 {: .fs-9 }

 Welcome to the StrataCommons documentation site.
-In the left sidebar you find documentation for the Forum as well as for the Organizer.
+In the left sidebar you find links to documentation for the Forum as well as for the Organizer.
 {: .fs-6 .fw-300 }